BuzzardGames/-BuzzardGames-Portfolio/README.md

 ## 6. 👋 AuraWelcome™
 *   **Asset Status**: Private Development Tier
-*   **Description**: Comprehensive welcome UI screens and connection/disconnection announcement handlers.
+*   **Description**: Comprehensive welcome UI screens and connection/disconnection announcement handlers that also works with serverRewards infroming players of curent amount and where to spend   .

 ### 🔑 Permissions
 *   `aurawelcome.admin` — Edit connection notifications and UI text.